Do Pixabay and Freerangestock Really Provide Passive Income?

 Image-sharing websites make money by either charging fees for photo downloads or by selling advertising space on their site.
 A professional photography website pays photographers for the pictures it uses and sets a high bar before you can join.
 There may be a fee to register or a requirement to produce a portfolio of quality images before your application is accepted.

 Amateur photographers may want to make money from their pictures but are not able to meet these requirements.
 There are plenty of free photo-sharing websites that allow anyone to upload images.
 But few give the chance to earn from your images.
 Pixabay and Freerangestock are exceptions.
 They provide a platform for you to make money from your photographs.
+They provide stock images that are free for anyone to use.

 Key Differences Between Freerangestock and Pixabay